jsatk/i-have-opinions/metal.md

 > SALEM, MA — I'm a Converge super fan.
 Literally any album from "Jane Doe" on gets my full endorsement (I like the first two but they're harder to recommend).
 Start with "You Fail Me" prolly if you've never listened.
 Also they have a new album with Chelsea Wolfe (that I mention below that and also Chelsea Wolfe duets on a track on Myrkur's second record) is good.

 Every Time I Die — [Low Teens](https://open.spotify.com/album/6YIQv7ZD6WRY2NM88FBucx?si=2PZRJnm3QLy0c4N6NqZLxg)
+Every Time I Die — [Gutter Phenomenon](https://open.spotify.com/album/6bL6rFAbAPxrmvuRZx9tfz?si=9zsnj8dSQu-k1dW2-H8l4Q)

 > BUFFALO, NY — Party-core but also they sometimes sing about racist cops being bad and depression.
 I love this band.
 If you dig this record bounce over to literally any other one of theirs.
 The song "We'rewolf" is probably their biggest hit and got some radio play.